ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Anyone who’s ever had to research and source technical B2B tooling is well-used to deciphering the pricing sections of products websites…</blockquote>

 <h3>3.
-STOP using Docker Desktop: Faster Alternative Nobody Uses - <a href="https://medium.com/gitconnected/stop-using-docker-desktop-faster-alternative-nobody-uses-d36a64af09a6" target="_blank" rel="noopener noreferrer">link</a></h3>
+Evaluating and applying Infrastructure as Code is not like compiling and deploying application code - <a href="https://medium.com/itnext/evaluating-and-applying-infrastructure-as-code-is-not-like-compiling-and-deploying-application-code-c5f9936ef23d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `ITNEXT`**

-<blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>
+<blockquote>Practices for building and deploying applications are not ideal for provisioning via Infrastructure as Code, due to critical differences.</blockquote>

 <h3>4.
-How to Set Up an HTTPS Ingress with the Kubernetes CSI on AKS Using Workload Identity - <a href="https://medium.com/@usingsystem/how-to-set-up-an-https-ingress-with-the-kubernetes-csi-on-aks-using-workload-identity-c64072234537" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Production-Ready EKS Cluster on AWS Using Terraform (Part 1: VPC) - <a href="https://medium.com/@alex-tsvetkov/how-to-create-a-production-ready-eks-cluster-on-aws-using-terraform-part-1-vpc-e7e08d8045bb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `using System;`**
+✍️ **posted by `Alex Tsvetkov`**

-<blockquote>Managing HTTPS in Kubernetes can be a bit of a puzzle — especially if you’re relying on ingress controllers like Nginx, Traefik, or any…</blockquote>
+<blockquote>If you’re planning to deploy Kubernetes on AWS, starting with a robust foundation is critical.
+The backbone of an EKS cluster is its VPC…</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>